Cantech Knowledge Base

 resourceVersion: ""

-At this step, you successfully create the database custom resource definition and added the mysql database.
+At this point, you’ve set up the database custom resource definition and included the MySQL database.

 Let’s move on to see how you can programmatically access the database custom resource definition using Go with the help of Kubernetes go-client tool.